jelohe/spellbook/README.md

 This is a small personal project to learn and practice Elixir language with the Phoenix framework.

+It stores the data on a Postgress SQL, you need to install and start it independently.

 ## Development

 To start your local Phoenix development server: